The city where fun is the only way to survive

 He adds: "They put the patient into a permanent coma and called it stability."

-And yet, adds Varoufakis, relaxing in the home overlooking the shimmering sea on the island of Aegina where he spends his summers plotting against today's establishment, the way the Greek people have handled this adversity offers inspiration.
+And yet, adds Varoufakis, relaxing in the home overlooking the shimmering sea on the island of Aegina, where he spends his summers plotting against today's establishment, the way the Greek people have handled this adversity offers inspiration.

 "This is a great place to revive your human spirit," he says, "Because if people can have such fun in miserable circumstances, then there is hope for all of us."